howard-tzw/vue-select/docs/docs/guide/values.md

 ### `v-model`

-The most common use case for vue-select is to have the chosen value synced with a parent component. vue-select takes advantage of the `v-model` syntax to sync values with a parent.
+The most common use case for `vs-vue3-select` is to have the chosen value synced with a parent component. `vs-vue3-select` takes advantage of the `v-model` syntax to sync values with a parent.
 The `v-model` syntax works with primitives and objects.

 ```html